Dolly Parton: Faith

-Carl Dean
+Marriage

-Dolly Parton arrived in Nashville on a Saturday morning, the day after graduating from Sevier County High School.
-After starting her laundry inside the Wishy Washy Laundromat, Parton got a cold drink and walked outside.
-Carl Thomas Dean (July 20, 1942 – March 3, 2025), a Nashville native, pulled up along the sidewalk where Parton was standing.
-Dean mentioned Parton might get sunburned because of the style of shirt she was wearing.
-They began a conversation.
-Two years later, they were married in Ringgold, Georgia on May 30, 1966.
-Although Parton does not use Dean's surname professionally, she has stated that her passport reads "Dolly Parton Dean" and she sometimes uses Dean when signing contracts.
+Parton arrived in Nashville on a Saturday morning in 1964, the day after graduating from Sevier County High School.
+After starting her laundry inside the Wishy Washy Laundromat, she got a cold drink and stepped outside.
+Carl Thomas Dean (1942–2025), a Nashville native, pulled up along the sidewalk where she was standing.
+He mentioned she might get sunburned because of the style of shirt she was wearing.
+Following that interaction, they began a conversation.
+They were married in Ringgold, Georgia, on May 30, 1966.
+Although Parton did not use Dean's surname professionally, it was used in her personal life.
+Her passport read "Dolly Parton Dean" and she sometimes used Dean when signing contracts.

-Dean, who ran an asphalt road and driveway-paving business in Nashville for decades, always shunned publicity and rarely accompanied his wife to public events.
-According to Parton, he only saw her perform once.
-However, she would also state in interviews that even though it appeared they spent little time together, it was because nobody saw him publicly.
-Dean would often visit Dollywood by himself and tour the park unrecognized.

-Parton has commented on Dean's romantic side, saying that he did spontaneous things to surprise her and sometimes even wrote poems for her.
-In 2011, she said, "We're really very proud of our marriage.
+Dean ran an asphalt road and driveway-paving business in Nashville that he inherited from his father.
+He always shunned publicity and rarely accompanied his wife to public events.
+According to Parton, he saw her perform only once.
+She also said in interviews that even though it appeared they spent little time together, it was because nobody saw him publicly.
+Dean often visited Dollywood unrecognized.
+Parton commented on Dean's romantic side, saying that he did spontaneous things to surprise her and sometimes wrote poems for her.
+In 2011 she said they were "...really very proud of our marriage.
 It's the first for both of us.
 And the last."
-On May 6, 2016, Parton announced that she and Dean would renew their vows in honor of their 50th wedding anniversary later in the month.
+The couple renewed their vows in honor of their 50th wedding anniversary in May 2016.

-Dean and Parton moved into their current home on 75 acres in Brentwood, Tennessee in 1972.
-However, they retained ownership of their prior home in Antioch, Tennessee for several years.
-Since the 2010s, many clickbait articles and videos claim Dean and Parton purchased their current home in Brentwood in 1999.
-This is not correct.
-Parton's uncle, Dot Watson, and Dean constructed the entire home in 1970 and 1971.
-Parton's brothers Denver and Randy also worked on the structure.
-Several years later, they added a guesthouse to the property.
-Dean and Parton lived at their home together for over 52 years until Dean's death.
+Parton and Dean moved into their long-term home on 75 acres in Brentwood, Tennessee, in 1972.
+They kept ownership of their prior home in Antioch, Nashville, for several years.
+Parton's uncle, Dot Watson, and Dean built the home in 1970 and 1971.
+Her brothers Denver and Randy also worked on the structure.
+Several years later, they added a guest house to the property.
+Dean and Parton lived there together for more than 52 years until Dean's death in Nashville on March 3, 2025.

-While Parton and Dean never had children, they helped raise several of her younger siblings in Nashville, leading her nieces and nephews (and great nieces and nephews as well) to refer to them as "Uncle Peepaw" and "Aunt Granny"; the latter a moniker that later lent its name to one of Parton's Dollywood restaurants.
-Parton is also the godmother of singer-songwriter and actress Miley Cyrus.
+Although they never had children due to Parton's health issues, Parton and Dean helped raise some of her younger siblings in Nashville.
+Her nieces and nephews, and later grand‑nieces and grand‑nephews, referred to them as "Uncle Peepaw" and "Aunt Granny".
+The latter name was later used for one of Parton's Dollywood restaurants.
+Parton was also the godmother of singer-songwriter Miley Cyrus.

-On March 3, 2025, Parton announced on her social media that Dean had died in Nashville at the age of 82.
-They were married just two months short of 59 years.
+Health issues

+Parton was diagnosed with endometriosis and had a partial hysterectomy in her late 30s, which affected her ability to have children and caused some weight gain.
+She also noted that, throughout her life, she had contended with kidney stones.

+In May 2026, Parton said she was responding well to treatment after her immune and digestive systems, in her words, "got all out of whack".
+In an interview with People magazine in August shortly before her death, Parton said she had been having "hard times" with her health and had overlooked some issues while caring for her husband.